Fearghal McGarry: Career

 Eoin O'Duffy (2005), and the Easter Rising (2010).
 Most of his recent work is published by the Oxford University Press.

 McGarry is a member of the Royal Irish Academy and in February 2021 was chosen as the Boston College Burns Visiting Scholar and gave the Burns Lecture on 31 March: Communism, Sex and All That Jazz: The Struggle Against Modernity in Interwar Ireland.
 With fellow academics from the University of Edinburgh and Boston College, he leads a research project funded by the Arts and Humanities Research Council, A Global History of Irish Revolution 1916-1923, which includes museum exhibitions and special issues of Irish Historical Studies and History Ireland, together with a book to be published by New York University Press.
-The project will conclude with an international conference at Boston College in September 2021.
+The project concluded with an international conference at Boston College in September 2021.